Updated September 11, 2020. If you’re looking for winter information read, What’s New at Whistler Blackcomb for Winter 2020/21.

 Whistler Blackcomb is understandably taking a measured approach to opening, guided by health regulations and with safety top of mind.
-What’s open and how it operates will change throughout the summer as the Whistler Blackcomb team assess what’s working (and what’s not), so your best bet is to check the mountain hours of operation before you plan your trip.
+What’s open and how it operates will change throughout the summer and fall as the Whistler Blackcomb team assess what’s working (and what’s not), so your best bet is to check the mountain hours of operation before you plan your trip.

 “It’s a complete behavioural change, and I think the thing that people should take home is that we want to get open in a safe and responsible way — it’s not going to be the same experience that they’re used to, but we’re very eager to get back at it,” said Marc Riddell, Vail Resorts’ West Coast director of communications.

 “The team has been working hard.
 Frankly they’ve been working their butts off trying to figure this thing out, and we’re happy that we can deliver what we’re going to deliver on June 29.”

 Quoted from Pique Newsmagazine.

 What’s Open on Whistler Blackcomb

 As of September 8, 2020, Blackcomb Gondola will be operating to bring sightseers and hikers up the mountains on weekends and holidays only, with access to Whistler Mountain is via the PEAK 2 PEAK Gondola.
 To do this you’ll need to purchase a PEAK 2 PEAK 360 Experience Ticket, which gives you access to all the gondolas.
 Our recommendation is to do this in advance online to reduce contact and save time.

 The Peak Chair, which accesses the highest part of Whistler Mountain where the Cloudraker Skybridge is located, will not be open this summer.